 3. Spot & react to price-fixing red flags

 Knowing the risks makes it easier for people to spot and prevent red flags for potential price-fixing.

 If you find yourself in a trade meeting where anti-competitive practices are discussed, be sure to have your objections minuted (if possible).
 Make your excuses and leave promptly, then report it to your legal or compliance team.

 Aside from price-fixing, anti-competitive practices include abusing a dominant position.
 If your company has more than a 40% market share or is not affected by normal competitive restraints, you hold the 'dominant position'.

-If this applies to your business, you must not deliberately make losses to squeeze smaller businesses out of the market, stop supplying existing customers or prevent them from buying from competitors, or impose unfair terms in contracts.
+If this applies to your business, you must not deliberately make losses to squeeze smaller businesses out of the market, stop supplying existing customers, prevent them from buying from competitors, or impose unfair terms in contracts.
 All this counts as abuse of that dominant position.

 5. Report anti-competitive concerns to the CMA

-Your company should have its own procedures and policies for reporting price-fixing and other anti-competitive pricing.
+Your company should have procedures and policies for reporting price-fixing and other anti-competitive pricing.

 The CMA's latest cartel awareness campaign, Do What's Right, provides useful information for reporting cartels.
-If you've been directly involved, you can call 020 3738 6833 for confidential guidance.
+You can call 020 3738 6833 for confidential guidance if you've been directly involved.
 If you speak up first, you may avoid sanctions.

 If you've seen price-fixing occur, you can also report it on this number: +44 (0)20 3738 6888.